jasperc2005/Windows/README.md

 Your json file is very crucial to get this software to work and to keep the storage capcity needed limited.

+Here you will need to fill out the fields so the `HID` can download and remove the files after usage.

+`setup_type` is the type of setup you want.
+(Full or Custom) `gamer` Setting this to True will install Game libraries such as `Steam` onto your PC.
+`Custom_Cursors` This will install your custom cursors and apply them in the registry.

 ```json

 {